UAlbertaCompEClub/compe-plus/api/README.md

 The API makes use of a number of services e.g., database, blog storage, email.
 See the [dependencies](#Dependencies) section for more on how to locally emulate these services.

-## .env file
+## Environment variables

 ### Auth0

-You can find the three Auth0 fields from the Auth0 API dashboard.
-Navigate to _CompePlusAPI_'s NodeJS quick start section.
-You should take the fields from
+To find the three Auth0 fields open the Auth0 Dashboard and navigate to _CompePlusAPI_'s quick start tab.
+You should be able to find the NodeJS snippet.

 ![auth0-env-values](./docs/auth0-env-values.png)